crisprVerse/Tutorials/Design_PairedGuides/README.md

 Before we dive into the different applications, we will describe a general use case to go over the main paired gRNA design features.

-# Designing pairs of gRNAs flanking a genomic region
+# A simple example: paired gRNAs flanking an exon

 To illustrate the general concept behind paired gRNA design, we will show here how to design pairs of gRNAs flanking the second exon of the